-The last two new cars I bought, I did so without speaking to a salesman.
+The last two times I bought new cars, I did so without speaking to a salesman.

-I bought a vehicle in 2004 after emailing every dealer within a 50 mile radius of my house.
+I bought one vehicle after emailing every dealer within a 50-mile radius of my house.
 I haggled via email with a half-dozen of them, probably spending about the same amount of time it would have taken to visit a couple of showrooms.

-My car before that, a brand-new 1996 Oldsmobile, was an easier experience.
-I simply hired a car broker I learned about from a co-worker.
+My car purchase before that was an even easier experience.
+I simply hired a car broker I had learned about from a co-worker.
 The broker called me, asked what I was looking for, discussed prices and options, and went on his merry way.
 A week later, he found the perfect car at a near-perfect price.
 He even had it delivered to the parking lot at my office building.

 Best I can tell, I saved a couple thousand dollars by buying a car online, and slightly less buying a car through a broker.
 These are two of the options to consider if you want to buy a car.
 Here’s a guide to these and related ways to make this important purchase, and other key considerations before you take the leap.

 Money Talks News founder Stacy Johnson recently used a car buying concierge service, Authority Auto, that saved him $2,000.
 He spent $795 to do it, so he only had a net $1,205 savings.
 Still, spending $795 to save $2,000 is a good return on investment.

 In my case, the broker I hired didn’t cost me a dime.
 He made his money by charging the dealer instead of charging the customer.
 Brokers often have close relationships with a handful of dealers in their area who are willing to give them a discounted price because of the volume of sales they generate.

 I could have gone to a car concierge like the one Stacy used.
 They generally charge customers a flat fee or a percentage of the savings they generate for the buyer.
 Generally, a concierge scores deals by casting a wider net.
 As the name implies, a concierge excels at buying luxury or harder-to-find vehicles.